prototypefund/iconet-Foundation-prototype-ExampleNetA/readme.md

 Code added:

-Assume, ExampleNetA holds the global URL ExampleNetA.net On User registration, a global Address is automatically generated.
+Assume, ExampleNetA holds the global URL ExampleNetA.net On User registration, a global Address is automatically generated and added to the database.
-This address will be displayed on the home site of the current user, as well as in each user's profile.
+This address will be displayed on the profile of each user.

 #### Feature: Basic S2S: Request and Return PublicKey of Users.
 Description: